oimodeler/oimodeler/docs/source/examples.rst

 In this section we presents script we presents showing the basic functionalities of the oimodeler software.

+..  _exampleOimData:

 Loading oifits data
 ^^^^^^^^^^^^^^^^^^^

-The ``exampleOimData.py`` script show how to create a oimData object from a list of oifits files and how the data in organized in the oimData instance.
+The `exampleOimData.py <https://github.com/oimodeler/oimodeler/blob/main/examples/BasicExamples/exampleOimData.py>`_ script show how to create a oimData object from a list of oifits files and how the data in organized in the oimData instance.

 .. code-block:: python